-Griffiths gives a good, focused explanation, and is generally considered to be clear and well-written; it's probably the most widely used undergraduate textbook.
+Griffiths gives a good, focused explanation, and is generally considered to be clear and well-written; it is probably the most widely used undergraduate textbook.
 But it contains relatively few examples or worked-out problems, and some key points are left as exercises.
-It's also too long for a two-quarter course; I've had to select some pieces and leave out others that are just as interesting and useful.
+I will put several other texts on reserve at Shields; see the list below.